sijunhe/sijunhe.github.io/source/_posts/2018-03-02-kaggle-mercari-price-suggestion-challenge.markdown

 subtitle: "Learning and Reflection from the Mercari Price Suggestion Challenge"
 date: 2018-03-02 21:46:50 -0800
 comments: true
-categories: kaggle NLP Python Deep_Learning
+categories: kaggle nlp python deep-learning
 ---

 One of my first data science experience was with Kaggle more than two years ago when I played around with the [Titanic competition](https://sijunhe.github.io/blog/2015/10/31/kaggle-titanic-part-i/).
 While the competition itself was minimal, the experience was magical, intuitive and one of the reasons I got into data science.